alex-l-kong/sports-h2h-viz/README.md

 * Tie games do not count as a win nor a loss in the calculations

 ## The Dilemma of the Vegas Golden Knights
 They were formed in 2017, so they only have one season of data.
-For the sake of completion, I have included them, but give it some time before the data becomes truly relevant
+For the sake of completion, I have included them, but give it some time before the data becomes truly relevant.

 ## Why No NFL Visualizations?